 Encorafenib (Braftovi®) and cetuximab (Erbitux®)

-Encorafenib belongs to a group of targeted therapy drugs known as cancer growth inhibitors.
-Cetuximab belongs to a group of targeted therapy drugs known as monoclonal antibodies.
+Encorafenib is a type of targeted therapy drug called a cancer growth inhibitor.
+Cetuximab is a type of targeted therapy called a monoclonal antibody.

 It is best to read the information about this drug with our general information about targeted therapy drugs and the type of cancer you have.